openvinotoolkit/open_model_zoo/demos/face_recognition_demo/python/README.md

                         Optional.
 List of monitors to show initially.

 Faces database:
-  -fg                   Required.
+  -fg                   Optional.
 Path to the face images directory.
   --run_detector        Optional.
 Use Face Detection model to find faces
                         on the face images, otherwise use full images.
   --allow_grow          Optional.
 Flag to allow growing the face database,